Communicating with other road users

 Unless another vehicle is putting you in danger, you must not use your horn

-• while your motorbike is not moving
+• while your motorcycle is not moving

 • when you’re riding in a built-up area between 11pm and 7am.